 If you wish to connect to Poland, find the hostname for Poland - Warsaw or Poland - Gdansk.
 If you prefer connecting to Finland, find the hostname for Finland - Helsinki.

 You will need to enter this server address to the manual connection configuration window.

-- Scroll down a little more, and you will find Surfshark service credentials.
+- Tap on the Credentials tab and you will find Surfshark service credentials.

 It is a good idea to keep this page open for now.
 You will need these credentials a bit later.

 Connect to the VPN

 - Once you find all the necessary details, let's get back to the manual connection window.